Elite theory: Martin Gilens and Benjamin I. Page

 In their statistical analysis of 1,779 policy issues, the professors Martin Gilens and Benjamin Page found that "economic elites and organized groups representing business interests have substantial independent impacts on U.S. government policy, while average citizens and mass-based interest groups have little or no independent influence."
 Critics cited by Vox argued, using the same dataset, that when the rich and the middle class disagreed, the rich got their preferred outcome 53 per cent of the time and the middle class got what they wanted 47 per cent of the time.
 Some critics disagree with Gilens and Pages' headline conclusion, but do believe that the dataset confirms that "the rich and middle (class) are effective at blocking policies that the poor want".

 Thomas Ferguson

 The political scientist Thomas Ferguson's book Investment Theory of Party Competition can be thought of as an elite theory.
 Set out most extensively in his 1995 book, Golden Rule: The Investment Theory of Party Competition and the Logic of Money-driven Political Systems, the theory begins by noting that in modern political systems the cost of acquiring political awareness is so great that no citizen can afford it.

-As a consequence, these systems tend be dominated by those who can, most typically elites and corporations.
-These elites then seek to influence politics by 'investing' in the parties or policies they support through political contributions and other means such as endorsements in the media.
+Neema Parvini

+Neema Parvini's book The Populist Delusion was an Amazon best-seller and has been influential in both Britain and America in explaining the failures of the populist waves created by Brexit and Donald Trump in creating real or lasting change.
+Parvini has become one of the most widely know modern proponents of elite theory owing to his international reach and large audience.